gvwilson/thirdbit/src/fiction/cloudherd/index.md

 to stand among the spring-green ferns.
 The waiting villagers came forward to offer them blankets and hot chai.

-"Get everyone up into the traders' hall," Iffy ordered crisply.
+"Get everyone up into the traders' hall," Indy ordered crisply.
 "There's stew cooking,
 and cots for those that need them."